 2. Universal Pictures

 Since movie theaters across the country have closed, Universal began offering new feature films via streaming services.
-Renting the films costs about the price of one theater ticket ($20) and viewers get to enjoy the new releases for 48 hours, all from the safety of their home.
-Universal is offering the films on popular platforms like Amazon and Apple TV.
+Renting the film costs about the price of one theater ticket ($20) and viewers get to enjoy the new releases for 48 hours, all from the safety of their home.
+Universal is offering films on popular platforms like Amazon and Apple TV.
 Not only does this allow Universal to continue making a profit off of their films, but it also opens the door to continuing this strategy after the pandemic ends, possibly allowing them to appeal to new customers.

 As a substitute for meeting with fitness trainers and having access to weights and machines at the gym, Nike has been streaming workout routines on the video app TikTok.
 The trainers often make use of various household items that can take the place of gym equipment, such as water bottles for weights.
 Through these videos, Nike both shows empathy for their customers and is able to appeal to people who may have never used their videos or products before.